We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best fragrance-free baby lotion

-While this moisturizing lotion doesn’t tout itself as a “natural” product, dermatologists love to recommend it to new parents because of its gentle ingredients.
+While this moisturizing lotion doesn’t tout itself as a “natural” product, dermatologists like to recommend it to new parents because of its gentle ingredients.
 In addition to being fragrance-free, it’s also formulated without parabens, which have been flagged for their potential link to hormone imbalances.

-Best fragrance-free baby lotion runner-up
+Best hydrating baby lotion

-This lotion from Pipette is not only fragrance-free, but nontoxic and EWG-certified as well.
-It’s star ingredient is sugarcane-derived squalane, which is revered for its hydrating and nourishing properties.
+This lotion from Pipette is not only fragrance-free, but nontoxic and EWG certified as well.
+Its star ingredient is sugarcane-derived squalane, which is revered for its hydrating and nourishing properties.

 Best scented natural baby lotion

-For those who prefer a scent, this baby lotion is an excellent choice.
+For people who prefer a scent, this baby lotion is an excellent choice.
 It contains organic herbs and oils, including aloe leaf juice and calendula flower extract, which help soothe your baby’s sensitive skin.
 Most reviewers say it smells like a creamsicle!

-Best natural baby lotion for newborns
+Best natural baby cream for newborns

 When it comes to keeping things simple, this cream does it right.
-It’s formulated without common allergens and irritants like fragrance, parabens, harsh chemicals, petroleum-derived ingredients, and it’s entirely plant-based.
+It’s formulated without common allergens and irritants like fragrance, parabens, harsh chemicals, and petroleum-derived ingredients, and it’s entirely plant-based.

 “California Baby uses calendula extract and aloe vera to soothe and moisturize the skin without leaving the skin feeling greasy,” says Garshick, which is one reason she recommends it to her patients with newborns.
 “It’s so gentle, it can also be used as an aftershave lotion.”